makrai/notes/mohammad13-emolex-crowdsrc-ComputlIntellig.md

   * We focus on the emotions of joy, sadness, anger, fear, trust, disgust, surprise, and anticipation
     * argued by many to be the basic and prototypical emotions (Plutchik 1980)
-  * terms in EmoLex are carefully chosen to include some of the most frequent English nouns, verbs, adjectives, and adverbs
+  * terms in EmoLex are carefully chosen
+    * some of the most frequent English nouns, verbs, adjectives, and adverbs
     * In addition to unigrams, EmoLex has many commonly used bigrams as well
     * words from the GI and the WAL to allow comparison of annotations
 * extensive analysis of the annotations to answer several questions, including